 Ensure that related post-award processes are coordinated appropriately by members of the grants & contracts team, including award setup, review, account setup verification, and ensuring that staff is setup appropriately.

-Bachelor's degree required, along with 5 years of related experience in sponsored research and/or financial positions, preferably in an academic or medical setting.
+Bachelor’s degree in Finance, Economics, Business of related field is required, along with 5 years of related experience in sponsored research and/or financial positions, preferably in an academic setting.

-Two years of experience working in a lead or supervisory capacity with extensive supervisory responsibilities or high level, direct involvement in JHU grants and contracts leadership development training projects, serving as a recognized subject matter expert.
+Two of those years must include working in a lead, mentor or supervisory capacity with extensive oversight responsibilities OR high level, direct involvement in JHU grants and contracts leadership development training projects, serving as a recognized subject matter expert.

 Ability to make independent judgments and to act on decisions on a daily basis.

-Proven ability to provide leadership, management and training to the sponsored research team.
+Proven ability to provide leadership, management and training to the sponsored research teams.

 Ability to work with flexibility on several tasks simultaneously and to meet various concurrent deadlines.

 Strong communication skills are required as well as tact and discretion.
 Maintain strict confidentiality of payroll/personnel and budget information.